NetanelBasal/angular2-storage-sync/README.md

 ```

 The @StorageSync expects two params:
-1. Custom key - the default is the property name
+1. Custom key - the default is the property name.
-2. StorageStrategy - Local or Session - default to LocalStorage
+2. StorageStrategy - Local or Session - default to LocalStorage.

 **Important**:
 Define always a default value at the property you are using `@StorageSync`.